What are Fertility Awareness Methods?

 What do I need to know about my menstrual cycle and fertility?

 In order to use FAMs, you’ve got to learn a lot about your menstrual cycle.
-You have to know when you’re ovulating and fertile, and when it’s safe for you to have sex without risking pregnancy.
+You have to know when you’re most likely to get pregnant, and when it’s safe for you to have sex without risking pregnancy.

 In order for pregnancy to happen, a sperm cell must join with your egg (this is called fertilization).
 During your menstrual cycle, there are certain days when it’s possible for sperm to fertilize an egg and cause a pregnancy — these are your fertile days.